False discovery proportion envelopes with m-consistency: Results in the online case

-Let us now consider these bounds for the LORD procedure \eqref{equalphaLORD}, and study the consistency property \eqref{equ-consistency-online}.
 Clearly, we have $\ol{\FDP}^{\mbox{ KR}}_{\alpha}\geq 1\wedge (c \alpha)$ for all $k\geq 1$, where $c>1$ is a constant.
-Hence, the envelope KR is not consistent.
-By contrast, it is apparent that both the Freedman envelope and the uniform KR envelope are consistent provided that $1/R(k)=o_P(1)$ as $k$ tends to infinity (consider $a=\sqrt{1\vee R(k)}$ and use Lemma~\ref{lem:KRconstant} for the KR-U envelope).
-This condition is met in classical online models, as the following result shows.
+Hence, the KR envelope is not LORD $m$-consistent.
+By contrast, it is apparent that both the Freedman envelope and the uniform KR envelope are LORD $m$-consistent provided that $1/R(k)=o_P(1)$ as $k$ tends to infinity (consider $a=\sqrt{1\vee R(k)}$ and use Lemma~\ref{lem:KRconstant} for the KR-U envelope).
+This is summarized in the next result.

+{ \begin{proposition} Let us consider any online model $\P$ for which \eqref{onlinepvaluehyp} is satisfied and the LORD procedure at level $\alpha$ which rejects $R(k)$ nulls at time $k$, then the envelopes $(\ol{\FDP}_{\alpha,k}^{{ \mbox{Freed}}},k\geq 1)$ and $(\ol{\FDP}_{\alpha,k}^{{ \mbox{KR-U}}},k\geq 1)$ are LORD $m$-consistent in the sense of \eqref{equ-consistency-online} provided that $1/R(k)=o_P(1)$ as $k$ tends to infinity. \end{proposition} The latter result means that the LORD procedure at level $\alpha$ should make enough rejections in order $m$-consistency to be guaranteed.
+This condition is met in classical online models, as the next section shows. }